-Repair Cafe events for 2021 will be held on the last Saturday of the month from 1pm to 4pm at Barkly Square, 25 Barkly Street Ballarat East.
+Repair Cafe events will be held on the last Saturday of the month from 1pm to 4pm at Barkly Square, 25 Barkly Street Ballarat East.

 It is not a requirement to book in advance but we do recommend you contact us if you are planning to bring an item for repair that may require materials, parts or unusual tools.
 You can email email@example.com.

 All repairs at Repair Cafe Ballarat are completed by volunteer fixers free of charge.
 If parts or materials is required, you will need to source them yourself but we will have basic repair supplies.